Setting up a Node project

 Once you’re done, run

 All Node installations include a command-line client for the npm registry, which you’ll use while developing your own projects.
-To start a new project, create a directory for it and run:
+To start a new project, create a directory for it:

 Simple as that!
 Your newly created